smoked leg of lamb

 - Smoke for 45 minutes.

-- Remove crown and place on an disposable aluminum pan.
-Spoon stuffing loosely into center cavity of lamb crown.
+- Remove crown from smoker.
+Place parchment paper under the crown.
+Spoon stuffing loosely into center cavity of crown.

 - Return crown to the smoker.